mdrights/LiveSlak/README.txt

   * The four digits of a modulename have a meaning.
 Some ranges are claimed by the core OS, so please do not use them.
 Their prefixes are based on the package source: <code>
     0000 = contains the Slackware /boot directory 0010-0019 = packages installed from a Slackware tagfile (a,ap,d, ... , y series)
-    0020-0029 = packages installed from a package list as found in the ./pkglists subdirectory of the liveslak sources (min, xbase, xapbase, xfcebase etc)
+    0020-0029 = packages installed from a package list as found in the ./pkglists subdirectory of the liveslak sources (min, noxbase, x_base, xapbase, xfcebase etc)
     0030-0039 = a 'local' package, i.e. a package found in subdirectory ./local or ./local64 (depending on architecture) 0099 = liveslak configuration module (contaning all the customizations that change the installed packages into a usable Live OS) </code>
   * Other ranges are free to be used.
 Note that order in which the filesystem of the Live OS is assembled by overlaying the squashed directory trees depends on the module numbering.
 So if you have modules that you want to have loaded in specific order, just ensure that their filenames have ascending numbers.